 - object: this is a transform object which is applied to the input object to get the output value

-- string: this is an expression which is evaluated in terms of the properties of the input object and the value assigned to the property in the output object
+- string: this is an expression (see below) which is evaluated in terms of the properties of the input object.
+The value of the expression is then assigned to the property in the output object

 [ <function name>, <function arg 0>, <function arg 1>, ... ].